Brazilian Navy Nuclear Program: Environmental issues

 In the second half of the 1980s, the Brazilian environmentalist movement, then in full maturation, turned against specific actions of Brazil's nuclear policy.
 These were local movements that were leveraged by political parties, especially from the center-left, to criticize the opacity of the government.
-The accidents at Chernobyl and Goiânia stigmatized nuclear technology, and the lack of official information about the parallel nuclear program was an aggravating factor.
+Accidents at Chernobyl and Goiânia stigmatized nuclear technology, and the lack of official information about the parallel nuclear program was an aggravating factor.
 For much of the population, the construction of the Aramar complex was seen as a risk.
 In the municipalities around Sorocaba, students, mayors, city councilors, union members, religious leaders, and journalists mobilized against the construction.

 Construction began without an Environmental Impact Report (RIMA), according to a petition from the mayor and city council of Sorocaba to a Federal Court.
 In response to that document, Commander Othon clarified that radiological monitoring was being carried out in the region, but did not mention the RIMA.
 The Brazilian Bar Association, repeating the same concern, questioned the legality of the project.
 After visiting the Navy complex in October 1987, physicist José Goldemberg reported on the risks of using the facility to enrich uranium to weapons-grade levels.
 "As for the reactor, one cannot say that there is absolute safety".
 The movement against Aramar used lectures, debates, pamphlets, and demonstrations, culminating in ten thousand people on the streets of Sorocaba on 20 November 1987.

 In 1988, delegations from various groups, including Germany's Green Party, attended the 1st National Meeting on Nuclear Energy, held in Sorocaba's Reading Hall.
 They produced a manifesto, the "Carta de Sorocaba", calling for the deactivation of Aramar and a review of the Brazil–Germany Nuclear Agreement.
 The Navy and the government responded by providing food, lectures, pamphlets, and guided visits for the local population.
 Public hearings helped build parliamentary support.
 Opposition efforts did not prevent the government from inaugurating the facilities in Iperó, despite surrounding protests and the absence of fourteen invited regional mayors, who refused to attend the event.